markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 >
 > Answer: `visibility: hidden` turned the element invisible but didn't remove it from the flow. `display: none` made it seem like the element didn't exist at all.

-Next, we'll need to add the same declaration to our gradient pseudo-element and `trainer-img` name and role elements.
+Next, we'll need to add the same `display: none` declaration to our gradient pseudo-element and `trainer-img` name and role elements.
 Of course, we only want to hide these elements on smaller touchscreen devices.
 Back in Lesson 4, we declared a set of media query rules for tablets:

 ```css
 @media screen and (max-width: 768px) {